swiftlang/swift-package-manager/Documentation/Development.md

 	$ Utilities/bootstrap test --test-parallel
 	```
 	Use this command to run the tests.
 All tests must pass before a patch can be accepted.

+	If you encounter issues building or testing the Swift Package Manager project, try installing the latest version of the Xcode beta if applicable.

 ## Self-hosting